wti/swift-sh/README.md

 The script is (only) rebuilt when the script file is newer than the executable.

 † Specify the cache parent directory using the (FreeDesktop) environment variable XDG_CACHE_HOME.
-If unspecified, on macOS `swif-sh` uses `$HOME/Library/Developer/swift-sh.cache`, and otherwise it uses `$HOME/.cache/swift-sh`.
+If unspecified, on macOS `swift-sh` uses `$HOME/Library/Developer/swift-sh.cache`, and otherwise it uses `$HOME/.cache/swift-sh`.
+Use `swift-sh --show-script-cache {script-file}` to display the expected path for the script build directory.

 # Swift Versions

-`swfit-sh` v2 requires Swift 5.1.
+`swift-sh` v2 requires Swift 5.1.
 We had to drop support for Swift v4.2 because maintenance was just too tricky.

 `swift-sh` uses the active tools version, (ie: `xcode-select`) or whichever